-Rates do not include breakfast (£12 for Continental; £16 for cooked).
+Rates do not include breakfast (between £14.95 and £18.95 each).
 Two-night minimum stay at weekends and bank holidays.

 You'd never know from its bucolic setting, but Bridge Place had a period of rock 'n' roll rebellion when it was taken over in the 1960s and reinvented as Kent's hip-shaking hideout of choice.
 Led Zeppelin, the Kinks and Ben E King were among the notable names who played; you'll spy some original event posters in the bathrooms.

 At the hotel

 Free WiFi throughout, two treatment rooms, kitchen gardens and outdoor dining, bikes to borrow.
 In rooms: flatscreen TV, DVD player, minibar with local favourites, and Bramley bath products.